Manu’s Menu

 • RICOTTA FILLED GRAFFE

-Filed Under: Desserts, Finger food, Italian, Regional Italian Dishes, Street Food, Tea Time Tagged With: cassatelle, chocolate, crescents, dessert, fried, Italian, Regional Italian dish, ricotta, Sicilian, Sicily, sweets, tea time, Trapani
+Filed Under: Desserts, Finger food, Italian, Pastries, Regional Italian Dishes, Street Food, Tea Time Tagged With: cassatelle, chocolate, crescents, dessert, fried, Italian, Regional Italian dish, ricotta, Sicilian, Sicily, sweets, tea time, Trapani

 « PRAWN AND ZUCCHINI SPAGHETTI